corecodeio/TechnicalRecruitmentBootcamp/src/modules/2021/Week4/README.md

   - Other company's processes
 * Interview practice
   - Questions to ask
   - Things to look out for
+ * Guidelines for presentations

 ## Week Slides 💻
 * [Recruitment Process Benchmark]()